micmejia/bible-dump/NKJV/Ephesians/Eph 3.md

 For this reason I, Paul, the prisoner of Christ Jesus for you Gentiles--

 ###### 2
-if indeed you have heard of the [^a]dispensation of the grace of God which was given to me for you,
+if indeed you have heard of the dispensation of the grace of God which was given to me for you,

 ###### 3
 how that by revelation He made known to me the mystery (as I have briefly written already,